Statute Law Revision Act (Northern Ireland) 1954

-The Statute Law Revision Act (Northern Ireland) 1954 (c 35) (NI) is an Act of the Parliament of Northern Ireland.
+The Statute Law Revision Act (Northern Ireland) 1954 (c.
+35 (N.I.)) is an act of the Parliament of Northern Ireland.

-This Act is one of the Statute Law Revision Acts (Northern Ireland) 1952 to 1954.
+This act is one of the Statute Law Revision Acts (Northern Ireland) 1952 to 1954.

 Schedule

-The Schedule was repealed by section 1 of, and Part II of the Schedule to, the Statute Law Revision (Northern Ireland) Act 1973.
+The schedule was repealed by section 1 of, and Part II of the schedule to, the Statute Law Revision (Northern Ireland) Act 1973.

 The entries relating to the General Prisons (Ireland) Act in Part I of the Schedule were repealed by section 1 of, and Part VIII of the Schedule to, the Statute Law Revision (Northern Ireland) Act 1980.